 Sell the benefit, not your company or the product.
 People buy results, not features.

-In business and in life it’s always good to remember that it’s not about you.
-Show your customers what you can do for them and you’ll earn their buy-in.
-Focus on the benefit your product or service offers – once that point is made your customers can learn about the features themselves.
+In business and life, it’s always good to remember that it’s not about you.
+Show your customers what you can do for them, and you’ll earn their buy-in.
+Focus on the benefit your product or service offers – once that point is made, your customers can learn about the features themselves.